Gender quota: Canada

 Canada’s system is based on voluntary party quotas allowing for each Canadian political party to hold their own stance on gender quotas.
 This is only if they wish to implement such quotas at all.
-The Progressive Conservative Party of Canada has yet to implement any structure or policies to increase female representation in their party.
-The Progressive Conservative Party believes that a gender quota would undermine a women’s merit and that government interference with a quota would invalidate the democratic system.

 The New Democratic Party (NDP) has enforced a policy where during a federal election at least one female must be in contention for a nomination in each federal electoral district.
 Additionally, they adopted a goal to have at least fifty percent women candidates in a federal election.
 They also have a federal NDP Women Commission council and specific funding to advocate and support the participation of women in politics.
 In 1993, the Liberal Party of Canada aim to elect twenty-five percent women, although this has not been declared an official policy and is not strongly endorsed.
 Similar to the NDP, the Liberal Party has created a national women’s commission and a funding source to aid new female candidates.
 They have also implemented training for women interested in entering politics.
-The Green Party is currently led by a females and holds a policy that fifty percent of their Party must be female candidates.
+The Green Party is currently led by a woman and holds a policy that fifty percent of their Party must be female candidates.

 Although there have been no gender quotas implemented by the government in Canada, some provinces such as New Brunswick have established alternatives.
 In 2017, New Brunswick passed a law for gender-targeted public funding (GTPF) to become an incentive to increase female representation in New Brunswick politics.
 The GTFP policy functions by allocating funding to Canadian political parties based on the votes cast for women and men candidates in the previous election.
 In 2020, the party that benefited from this policy the most was the Green Party.
 The Green Party was able to achieve an equal slate of female and male candidates and increase their vote share by fifteen percent throughout the entire province.
 This in turn led to a ten percent increase in their annual subsidy received to fund their party.

 The province of Quebec is another province that has implemented alternative strategies to increase the number of women who are elected in the province.
 The Quebec provincial government created and funds a program named “Decision-making: A Matter of Equality”.
 This program advocates for increasing the number of women who hold government decision-making positions.
 They try to achieve this by supporting projects to train women who wish to run for political office.
 Other groups such as the “Femme, Politique et Démocratie (FPD)” in Quebec and “Equal Voices” work with multiple levels of office in Canada.
 Both groups work to increase female nominations for candidates and work to elect more women to all levels of political office.